datacamp435/Housing-Price-Analysis-for-England-and-Wales/README.md

 #### Code Files
 - Jupyter Notebook: House_Price_Analysis_England_and_Wales_Udacity_Project.ipynb

+#### In the Jupyter Notebook, the data is cleaned and analyzed to answer the following questions:

+- What is the most sold property type in England and Wales?
+- Which are the most expensive cities?
+- Which property type sold most in the top city?
+- What were the effects of crises over the years (the Financial Crash of 2008, Brexit, Covid-19, etc.) on the housing market?
+- What are the monthly effects of the sales trends over the years?
+- What are the effects when we drill down to the counties?
+How are the total sales?
+What is the mean?

 #### A Medium blog post with the explaining the top 4 most important insights can be found here: